owenjklan/django-autodojo/README.md

 The main class that kicks everything off is the `AutoDojoRouter`.
 This will ultimately generate appropriate Ninja Schema objects for requests and responses as well as view functions for performing basic CRUD operations.
+The generated view functions are automatically hooked into a Ninja Router instance that is ready to be hooked up to an existing NinjaAPI object.

 ---